Moduli spaces of twisted equivariant G-bundles over a curve: Introduction

 In Section \ref{section-G-abelian} we build a fine moduli space of polystable $(\theta,c)$-twisted $\Gamma$-equivariant $G$-bundles for $G$ abelian.
 This, together with the result for $G$ semisimple, allows us to construct the moduli space $\Mm(X,G'\times Z,\Gamma,\theta,c)$, where $G'$ is semisimple and $Z$ is abelian.
 Finally, using Lemma \ref{lemma-R1-from-R2}, in Section \ref{section-moduli-G-reductive} we construct the moduli space $\Mm(X,G,\Gamma,\theta,c)$ of polystable $(\theta,c)$-twisted $\Gamma$-equivariant $G$-bundles for an arbitrary connected reductive complex Lie group $G$.
 The moduli space $\Mm(X,G,\Gamma,\theta,c)$ is given as a Galois cover of $\Mm(X,G'\times Z,\Gamma,\theta,c)$, where $G'=[G,G]$ and $Z$ is the centre of $G$.

-Beyond its intrinsic geometric interest, we believe that a construction of the moduli space of polystable \((\theta, c)\)-twisted equivariant \(G\)-bundles was overdue due to their important role in the literature.
+Beyond its intrinsic geometric interest, we believe that a construction of the moduli space of polystable \((\theta, c)\)-twisted $\Gamma$-equivariant \(G\)-bundles was overdue due to their important role in the literature.
 For example, the category of twisted equivariant $G$-bundles for $\theta$ and $c$ trivial is just the category of $\Gamma$-equivariant $G$-bundles.
 This has been extensively studied, for example in relation to \textbf{parabolic bundles} in the works of Balaji--Seshadri \cite{balaji-seshadri}, Biswas \cite{biswas} and Teleman--Woodward \cite{teleman}, and in the contex of the \textbf{geometric Langlands programme} in the works of Ben-Zvi--Francis--Nadler \cite{nadler1} and Chriss--Ginzburg \cite{ginzburg}.
+In a paper in progress with Gallego \cite{gallego}, we will prove an equivalence of categories between \((\theta, c)\)-twisted $\Gamma$-equivariant \(G\)-bundles over $X$ and parabolic bundles twisted by a gerbe over $X/\Gamma$, for general $\theta$ and $c$.

 When $c$ is trivial, the moduli stack of $\theta$-twisted $\Gamma$-equivariant $G$-bundles appears in relation with \textbf{parahoric bundles} in the work of Damiolini \cite{damiolini1} and Damiolini--Hong \cite{damiolini2}.
 Pappas--Rapoport \cite{pappas-rapoport} consider a more general setup where $G$ is replaced by a --- non-necessarily constant --- group scheme $\mathcal G'$ over $X$, in relation to tamely ramified bundles.
 The category of $\theta$-twisted $\Gamma$-equivariant bundles also plays an important role in the study of the moduli space of \textbf{$G$-Higgs bundles} by Donagi--Gaitsgory \cite{donagi-gaitsgory}.